 Then you add your bouquet garni, onions and carrots.
 A little beef broth and you simmer the oxtails while you clean the house, pick up toys, watch some tv, or whatever.

 The recipe said you only needed to simmer for about 3 hours.
-Our meat wasn’t falling off the bone as we had hoped, so I would do it longer.
-This would be great made the night before, because the leftovers were fabulous.
+Our meat wasn’t falling off the bone as we had hoped, so I cooked it a wee bit longer.
+This would be great made the night before, because the leftovers were mind-blowingly fabulous.

 Instead of pearl onions, shallots were dropped in at the end with big chunks of carrots.